State |

 -

-Uniquenes, not identity is the goal, plugins could even be provided anonymously.
+Uniqueness, not identity is the goal, plugins could even be provided anonymously.

 -

-This is the lowest level interface stuff, usually you’ll deal with a high-level descriptor interface which provides much better (human readable) metainformation about a plugin.
+This is the lowest level interface stuff, usually you’ll deal with a high-level descriptor interface which provides much better (human readable) meta information about a plugin.

 -